Ajayreddy-2006/19AI547-Blockchain-for-Business/Ex_No_2_Blockchain-Based Crowdfunding (Kickstarter Alternative).md

 To create a decentralized crowdfunding platform where donors contribute funds only if the campaign goal is met.

 ## Algorithm:
-A project owner starts a campaign with a funding goal and deadline.
+1.Project owner deploys the contract by specifying a funding goal and deadline.

-Contributors can send ETH to the campaign.
+2.Contributors send ETH to the contract before the deadline.

+3.The contract tracks each contributor’s amount.

+4.If the total contributions meet or exceed the goal before the deadline:

+5.The creator can withdraw the full amount.

-If the goal is met before the deadline, funds are released to the project owner.
+6.If the goal is not met after the deadline:

-If the goal is not met, contributors can withdraw their funds.
+7.Contributors can withdraw their individual contributions.
 ## Program:
 ```
 // SPDX-License-Identifier: MIT